plasticdisplay0503/iitd-cse29-resources/README.md

 > This repository is for educational purposes only.
 > Do not submit any content here as part of official coursework unless permitted.

+>## Acknowledgements

+>This repository consolidates resources collected from seniors' shared drives,
+>GitHub repositories, and personal notes.
+>All credit for original material belongs to the respective authors.

 ## Contents
 - Lecture Notes